hyperrhiz/jekyll-journal/README.md

 Go to <https://localhost:4000> and you should be able to see the website being served from your machine.
 The `--watch` flag serves the website in "hot-reload" mode, meaning that any change done to a file will be processed and published immediately.
 !Important! `_config.yml` does not update while your local server is running.
-So, if you make changes to that file, you'll need to interrupt the web server (ctrl-c) in Terminal and restart it again using bundle exec jekyll serve.
+So, if you make changes to that file, you'll need to interrupt the web server (ctrl-c) in Terminal and restart it by executing the `docker run` command again.

 ## Contributing